-This week on the Ally Straight Talk Blog, we’ve been looking at how home improvement projects can help you save money in the future.
+This week, we’ve been looking at how home improvement projects can help you save money in the future.

 But today, the projects we’re sharing can save you both in the near and long term.
 These “do it yourself” (DIY) repairs and projects can often cost less than hiring a contractor.
 Plus, there are many websites that provide step-by-step instructions to make DIY simple.